Creating a Galapagos culinary identity at the Finch Bay Galapagos hotel

 Galapagos food: the beginning of a culinary tradition

 When I came to the archipelago for the first time, the first question I had for the local people and my team of warrior cooks at the Finch Bay Galapagos Hotel was: What is the most meaningful, classical or popular dish or dishes from the Galapagos Islands?
-Everybody told me different stories about their favourite food, but nobody had really the shared the same concept or notion of what an emblematic Galapagos dish consisted of, exactly.
+Everybody told me different stories about their favorite food, but nobody had really shared the same concept or notion of what an emblematic Galapagos dish consisted of, exactly.
 So the question remains: What is traditional Galapagos food?

 Is There Traditional Galapagos Food?

 The people I asked began by telling me about how the Islands are inhabited by people from all throughout Ecuador; these of which had come to live here for different reasons and during different periods since the discovery and colonization of the Enchanted Isles.
 I started to research and read about the first colonizers that came here.
 What did they like to cook?
 How did they prepare it?
 What ingredients did they have at their disposal?
-The truth is I found little to no information on this.
+The truth is that I found little to no information on this.
 I discovered there really is no iconic dish that is specific to the Galapagos.